srinu-1/Expense_Tracker/README.md

+clone the repo
-open this folder in the github. run the command npm start.
+open this folder in the vscode. run the command npm start.